-A portion of the government’s fuel subsidy introduced last week was not passed on to consumers, but instead “unjustifiably absorbed” by retail petrol stations, the Cyprus Consumers Association said on Monday.
+A portion of the government’s fuel subsidy introduced last week was not passed on to consumers, but instead “unjustifiably absorbed” by petrol stations, the Cyprus Consumers Association said on Monday.

-In a statement, the association recalled that the cabinet had approved a subsidy of 8.33 cents per litre on motor fuels, in force from April 4 until the end of June 2026, as part of broader measures to ease the burden of soaring fuel prices.
+The Consumers Association recalled that the cabinet had approved a subsidy of 8.33 cents per litre on motor fuels, in force from April 4 until the end of June 2026, as part of broader measures to ease the burden of soaring fuel prices.

 However, it said that “unfortunately, this support was not fully transferred to consumers,” alleging that part of the subsidy was retained at the retail level.